Skip to main content

 • Encouraging all attendees to utilize public transportation and rideshare options

-• Educating event guests and staff about the benefits of sustainable fashion via our Sustainable Style Guide
+• Educating event guests and staff about the benefits of sustainable style and fashion via our Sustainable Style Guide

 • Eliminating single-use plastic water bottles and encouraging reuse by providing water refill systems and canned water bottles where necessary